BRANDON M. GANTUS

 In addition, Brandon has significant experience with public offerings, advising more than a dozen issuers—such as Splunk, Wageworks, RingCentral, Twitter, Inogen, Vivint Solar, Apigee, GoDaddy, and Sunrun—and several underwriters in public offerings and follow-on offerings since the beginning of 2012.EDUCATION:

 - LL.M., Taxation, Georgetown University Law Center, 2008

 - J.D., American University Washington College of Law, 2006

 - B.A., Political Science, Boston College, 2001

-- Named to the 2015 edition of the "Rising Stars" list published by Northern California Super Lawyers
+- Named to the 2015 and 2016 editions of the "Rising Stars" list published by Northern California Super Lawyers

 - Speaker, "How Public and Private Companies Should Prepare for the Requirements of the SEC's Clawback Rules," The National Association of Stock Plan Professionals, San Francisco Chapter, August 2015.